Blue-spotted salamander: Description

-Geographic Range
+Geographic range

 Blue-spotted salamanders can be found in the northeastern parts of North America.
 New England in the United States has large populations of many types of salamanders, including Ambystoma laterale.
-Blue-spotted salamanders can be found as far west as the Great Lakes in Michigan and up into the eastern providences of Canada (Donato 2000, Gilhen 1974).
+Blue-spotted salamanders can be found as far west as the Great Lakes in Michigan and up into the eastern providences of Canada.

 Habitat

-Blue-spotted salamanders are primarily found in moist, deciduous hardwood forests and swampy woodlands with sandy soil (Donato 2000), though they can be found in coniferous forests and fields too.
+Blue-spotted salamanders are primarily found in moist, deciduous hardwood forests and swampy woodlands with sandy soil, though they can be found in coniferous forests and fields too.
 They prefer vernal pools that retain water into mid-summer, to ensure access to a suitable breeding habitat.
 Blue-spotted salamanders are philopatric and largely dependent on the availability of ephemeral pools.
 Underbrush, leaf litter, rocks and logs are commonly used for shelter.
 Studies are beginning to show that habitat selection may also be affected by factors such as light pollution and chemical hues.
-Blue spotted salamanders are facing habitat loss (Hoffman 2017).
+Blue spotted salamanders are facing habitat loss.

 Reproduction

 Blue-spotted salamanders mate through the depositing and collecting of a spermatophore.
 A spermatophore is a packet of sperm that is deposited by the male.
 Reproduction is initiated by the male by taking hold of the female and rubbing her head with his chin.
 The female's eggs can be fertilized by the sperm in the spermatophore, but she must be in close proximity to the spermatophore.
-The male will try to position her so she is close enough that this can happen (PBS 2023).
+The male will try to position her so she is close enough that this can happen.

 Eggs are laid in small agglomerations attached to twigs, rocks or plants at the edge of a woodland pond or ditch.
 Clutches average a dozen eggs, and females may lay up to 500 eggs yearly.
 Males and females first mate when two years old.
 Breeding occurs in early spring near vernal pools.

 Eggs take about one month to hatch.
-At hatching, larvae have a well-developed mouth and eyes, as well as external gills and broad tail fins (Donato 2000).
+At hatching, larvae have a well-developed mouth and eyes, as well as external gills and broad tail fins.
 Front limbs form at two weeks, and hind limbs form at three weeks.
 Larvae live underwater until they transform into the terrestrial form of the salamander.
 While still in water, the larvae will have more neutral coloring such as browns, greens and grays.
-The spots will also be yellow instead of blue (Gilhen 1974).
+The spots will also be yellow instead of blue.
 It will fully transform to its terrestrial state by late summer.